Fractal

 1. The Power of Parallel Execution: Continuous Parallel Testing and Coverage

-One of the primary advantages of using Fractal Programming in the development of enterprise software is its ability to rapidly process significant amounts of data.
+One of the primary advantages of using Fractal Computing in the development of enterprise software is its ability to rapidly process significant amounts of data.
 Our software partners use this feature to run entire days, months, or years of input data through the system under test, as a parallel system.
 Here, two systems, with different code bases, are performing what should be identical tasks.
 The independent QA as a Service vendor, QA Consultants, measures every transaction from both systems to determine, line by line if they are identical.

 This is a two-step process that first validates that the parallel application accurately matches the existing legacy system.
 Through this process multiple years of data are run and reconciled for correctness.